microsoft/promptflow/docs/how-to-guides/tracing/trace-ui.md

 ### Evaluate against batch data

-Keep using **[chat_with_pdf](https://github.com/microsoft/promptflow/tree/main/examples/flows/chat/chat-with-pdf)** as example, to trigger a batch run, you can use below command:
+Keep using **[chat_with_pdf](https://github.com/microsoft/promptflow/tree/main/examples/flows/chat/chat-with-pdf)** as example, to trigger a batch run, you can use below command under the folder (you can learn more from [Run and evaluate a flow](https://microsoft.github.io/promptflow/how-to-guides/run-and-evaluate-a-flow/index.html) to understand what does below command do):

 ```shell
 pf run create --flow . --data "./data/bert-paper-qna.jsonl" --column-mapping chat_history='${data.chat_history}' pdf_url='${data.pdf_url}' question='${data.question}'
 ```

 Then you will get a run related trace URL, e.g. `http://localhost:<port>/v1.0/ui/traces?run=chat_with_pdf_20240226_181222_219335`

 ![batch_run_record](../../media/trace/batch_run_record.png)